rm-hull/programming-enchiladas/README.md

 A1.
 Did you include a namespace? e.g. `(ns example)`

 A2.
 Did you name it with a .cljs extension?

+### NEW!
+Now supports source maps

+Clojurescript debugging/line-stepping in Chrome is now supported.
+And it works really well! :)

 ## TODO